21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 7. Cathedral Rock Trail and Reflecting Pool

 Cathedral Rock Trail is one of the four vortex spots.
 It emits rejuvenating energy from the top.
 In 500 Back o’ Beyond Road, climb up the mesas and buttes for a surreal view.
-The best time to start the hiking trail is sunrise or sunset (with headlights).
+The best time to start hiking the trail is at sunrise or sunset (with headlights).
 Brisk walkers can finish the track within 45 minutes.

 8. Sedona Chamber of Commerce